FrancoisJordaan/weather-warning/README.md

 To run this locally:
   1. Install Node v8.9.4 or higher
   2. npm i
   3. npm run start
   4. The app runs on 0.0.0.0:8000
-	If 0.0.0.0:8000 doesn't work, you can change the host value in webpack.config to localhost.
+  If 0.0.0.0:8000 doesn't work, you can change the host value in webpack.config from 0.0.0.0 to localhost.

 Packages installed:
 * @babel/core (The most core modules of babel)